 We estimate the longer-run effects of minimum wages, the Earned Income Tax Credit, and welfare (and welfare reform) on key economic indicators of economic self-sufficiency in disadvantaged neighborhoods.
 We find some evidence that higher minimum wages lead, in the longer run, to increases in poverty and the share of families on public assistance.
 In contrast, we find some evidence that the EITC has positive longer-run employment effects.
-We do not generally find significant evidence of longer-run effects of the EITC on poverty or public assistance in our standard difference-in-difference-in-differences specification.
+We do not generally find significant evidence of longer-run effects of the EITC on poverty or public assistance in our standard difference-in-differences specification.
 But in some specifications, especially when we allow the national changes in the EITC to influence the estimates, we find evidence that the more generous EITC reduced poverty and the share on public assistance.
 Finally, we find evidence that more generous welfare benefits lead to higher poverty and public assistance in the longer-run.

 We thank the Laura and John Arnold Foundation and the Employment Policies Institute for support for this research.
 Any opinions or conclusions expressed are the authors' own and do not necessarily reflect those of the Laura and John Arnold Foundation or the Employment Policies Institute.
 The funders have had no control over the content or conclusions of this research.
-We received helpful comments from Joe Sabia, and from seminar participants at IZA, the Melbourne Institute, Nanyang Technical University, the National University of Singapore, the Norwegian School of Economics, Singapore Management University, the Tinbergen Institute, Tulane, UC-Berkeley, UCI, Université Catholique de Louvain, and the University of Sydney.
+We received helpful comments from Joe Sabia, and from seminar/conference participants at Bar Ilan University, Hebrew University, IZA, the Melbourne Institute, Nanyang Technical University, the National Tax Association Annual Conference, the National University of Singapore, the Norwegian School of Economics, Singapore Management University, the Tinbergen Institute, Tulane, UC-Berkeley, UCI, Université Catholique de Louvain, and the University of Sydney.
 We are grateful for helpful research assistance from Luis Munguia Corella.